Stoneleigh Abbey

 Additional Information

-Assistance dogs are allowed in the grounds but must be kept on leads.
-Historic Houses members with a valid card receive free grounds entry.
+- Assistance dogs only are allowed in the grounds and must be kept on leads at all times.

 Historic Houses members visit the grounds only for free.